MycroftAI/documentation/_drafts/About-Mycroft.md

 ## Mycroft components

 Mycroft is modular.
-Some components can be easily 'swapped out' for others:
+Some components can be easily 'swapped out' for others.

-* Wake Word detection
-* Speech to Text (STT)
-* Intent parser

 ### Wake Word detection